-- Any student-athlete who has signs or symptoms of SCA must be removed from play.
+Any student-athlete who has signs or symptoms of SCA must be removed from play (which includes all athletic activity).
 The symptoms can happen before, during, or after activity.

-Play includes all athletic activity. - Before returning to play, the athlete must be evaluated.
+Before returning to play, the athlete must be evaluated and cleared.
 Clearance to return to play must be in writing.
 The evaluation must be performed by a licensed physician, certified registered nurse practitioner, or cardiologist (heart doctor).
 The licensed physician or certified registered nurse practitioner may consult any other licensed or certified medical professionals.